ivanmmurciaua/R1DO-wallet/README.md

 This method is simple and clean for users who are not used to dealing with seed phrases, while maintaining self-custody.

 > I don't want normie users to depend on third services that may trade their data just to create a wallet and interact with it, that's not why I entered this wonderful world of web3.
-And although traditional methods (seed phrases, passphrases, dice, paper) **are the most recommended**, SafeKey Wallet aims to give control back to the user and offers an easy and simple way to interact with a wallet with no other requirements than a username (accepting the responsibilities and risks of self-custody).
+And although traditional methods (seed phrases, passphrases, dice, paper) **are the most recommended**, R1DO Wallet aims to give control back to the user and offers an easy and simple way to interact with a wallet with no other requirements than a username (accepting the responsibilities and risks of self-custody).

 ### Why not passwords?
 Relying on passwords mean trust in a server trusting a server.
 A server that you don't manage.
 Why choose passkeys?
 Easy, [KISS](https://en.wikipedia.org/wiki/KISS_principle).
 Instead of trusting a **private** server, you are storing your **public** key coordinates in a public smart contract related to your user (stored as a hashed fingerprint).